 Teaching permaculture design has occupied us since 1992.

-Right now our main interest is in developing "Reciprocity Clubs" by which groups of people can work together supporting each other to reach goals, without taking on interest bearing debt.
+We are interested is in "Reciprocity Clubs" by which groups of people can work together supporting each other to reach goals, without taking on interest bearing debt.

 Arriving back in New Zealand we moved home to our house in Coromandel, where have been busy renewing inside and out.

-Our next project will be designing and buildling a special shed for The Garden Tool Store, which has easy accress for the van and plenty of room for displaying and storing the tools, so we can get them out of the house- the living room, the bedrooms etc!
+A major project is building a special shed (earth structure) for The Garden Tool Store, which has easy accress for the van and plenty of room for displaying and storing the tools, so we can get them out of the house- the living room, the bedrooms etc!